§Service error handling

 TransportException directly and use that, or you may define a sub class of

-TransportException, however note that Lagom won’t throw the subclass in a client since it will not know about it, unless you provide a custom exception serializer to handle that.
+TransportException, however note that Lagom won’t throw the subclass in a client since it will not know about it.